 Elefin Coffee is an excellent and delicious choice just an 8-minute walk from The Grand Palace.
 This is a spot for any coffee lovers and they offer both Thai and Western breakfast options.
 Another choice is checking out Black Bear Bake which is just down the road from Elefin Coffee.
 This is a beautifully decorated cafe that also serves an assortment of baked goods and desserts.
 Both spots open around 7.30 am which is perfect as you’ll want to get up early to explore before the tourist crowds start forming.

 After some yummy eats to get you fueled up make your way to the incredible Grand Palace.
 It opens from 8.30 am each day until 3.30 pm.
 The best idea is to visit early though to beat all the crowds, seriously it can get insane when the tour buses start arriving at 10.30 am!
 Make sure you are dressed appropriately as well with your shoulders and knees covered up.

 The entrance fee will set you back $16.70 / 500 THB which is quite pricey compared to some other spots in Thailand.
 Though this is an iconic place with incredible architecture making the price worth it.
 You will want to spend between 2 to 3 hours exploring the Grand Palace which also includes Wat Phra Kaew which is on the same grounds.

 After The Grand Palace, you can simply head across the street to visit Wat Phra Chetuphon, also known as Wat Po.
 The entry fee here is $2.60 / 100 THB which is a lot more reasonable.
-The reason Wat Po is one of the most popular temples to visit in Bangkok is that this is where you will find the famous reclining Buddha.
+The reason Wat Po is one of the most popular temples to visit while backpacking Bangkok is that this is where you will find the famous reclining Buddha.
 Reaching 45 meters in length and 15 meters high it sure is a sight to see.